python-adaptive/paper/paper.md

 This error approaches zero as the approximation becomes better.

 ![The $L^{1}$-norm error as a function of number of points $N$ for the functions in Fig. @fig:adaptive_vs_grid (a,b,c).
-The interupted lines correspond to homogeneous sampling and the solid line to the sampling with the line loss.
+The interrupted lines correspond to homogeneous sampling and the solid line to the sampling with the line loss.
 In all cases adaptive sampling performs better, where the error is a factor 1.6-20 lower for $N=10000$.
 ](figures/line_loss_error.pdf){#fig:line_loss_error}

-Figure @fig:line_loss_error shows this error as function of the number of points $N$.
+Figure @fig:line_loss_error shows this error as a function of the number of points $N$.
 Here, we see that for homogeneous sampling to get the same error as sampling with a line loss, a factor $\approx 1.6-20$ times more points are needed, depending on the function.

 ## A parallelizable adaptive integration algorithm based on cquad